Adesoji Aderemi: Early life

-Ooni of Ife: 1930-1980
+Ooni of Ife: 1930–1980

-Prince Aderemi’s wealth and exposure made him the clear candidate to rise to the throne of Ile-Ife.
+Prince Aderemi's wealth and exposure made him the clear candidate to rise to the throne of Ile-Ife.
 Upon the death of Oba Ademiluyi, his predecessor, he became the outstanding contestant for the throne.

 On the 2nd of September, he became the 49th Ooni of Ife.
 He was widely dubbed the first literate Ooni.
 Oba Aderemi quickly acclimatised himself to his new environment, at 40, he was the youngest of the Yoruba Obas at the time.
 Oba Aderemi with the aid of the traditional Ife elders, (Obalufe, Obajio, Obaloran, Wasin, Obalaye, Akogun, Jagunosin, Ejesi), formed the administrative set up that transformed the ancient town in the next decade.
 Oba Aderemi championed Education during his reign as Ooni, which was the sentiment behind the foundation of Oduduwa College in January 1932.
 Oba Aderemi personally funded the construction of the Secondary School, a model institution at the time; Oba Aderemi believed that the surest way to facilitate and sustain modernisation is through education.

-A great landmark of his reign pertaining education was the foundation of the University of Ife, which many attributed to Oba Aderemi’s influence in the ruling Government, with the Ooni tenaciously proposing Ife as the ideal location for the foremost institution to be situated.
+A great landmark of his reign pertaining education was the foundation of the University of Ife, which many attributed to Oba Aderemi's influence in the ruling Government, with the Ooni tenaciously proposing Ife as the ideal location for the foremost institution to be situated.
 Oba Aderemi constructed the main building of his palace, which remains a mainstay of the Ife palace to date - with its unique colonial-style.
-Ooni Aderemi served as the permanent chairman of the council of Obas from 1966-1980.
+Ooni Aderemi served as the permanent chairman of the council of Obas from 1966 to 1980.

 His reign as Ooni was remarkably peaceful, with his innovative ideas in business creating a pathway to wealth for a lot of indigenes, especially in the agriculture industry, where he was a business leader himself.